LinkedSoftwareDependencies/Article-Reproducability-short/content/ontology.md

 ## Ontology
 {:#ontology}

-To make sure we can fully describe our experiments in RDF, we need some way to link to the specific software components that were used when running the experiment.
+To fully describe experiments in RDF, we need a way to link to the specific software components that were used when running the experiment.
+As a use case,
+we considered the largest ecosystem of the popular JavaScript language: the registry of the _Node Package Manager (npm)_.
-To this end we converted the entire npm library to RDF.
+We converted the entire npm registry, consisting of over 480,000 JavaScript packages, to RDF.
-That library contains over 480,000 JavaScript packages and is the most relevant JavaScript package manager.
-After conversion we publish over 194,000,000 [triples](https://linkedsoftwaredependencies.org/) through multiple interfaces.
+After conversion, we published the resulting 194,000,000+ [triples](https://linkedsoftwaredependencies.org/) through multiple interfaces.

 We also created an ontology to describe how software components can be configured.
-Now we can not only describe all the packages used by the software, but also how the software itself is configured for maximum reproducability.
+That way, we can not only describe all the packages used by the software, but also how the software itself is configured.

 ### Software modules